Canadair

-Canadair Ltd. was a civil and military aircraft manufacturer in Canada.
+Canadair Ltd. was a Canadian civil and military aircraft manufacturer that operated from 1944 to 1986.
 In 1986, its assets were acquired by Bombardier Aerospace, the aviation division of Canadian transport conglomerate Bombardier Inc.

 Canadair's origins lie in the establishment of a factory for Canadian Vickers in the Saint-Laurent borough of Montreal, at Cartierville Airport.
 It was created as a separate entity by the government of Canada on 11 November, 1944.

 Throughout much of its existence, it was a subsidiary of various other aircraft manufacturers prior to being nationalized by the Canadian government in 1976.

-For a decade, the company operated as a federally-owned Crown Corporation.
+For a decade, the company operated as a federally-owned Crown corporation.
 In 1986, Canadair was privatized via its sale to Bombardier, after which it became a core element of the firm's aerospace division.
-The company's former principal manufacturing facility, Canadair Plant One, remains intact to the present day, although Cartierville Airport itself has been closed and since undergone redevelopment.
+The company's former principal manufacturing facility, Canadair Plant One, remains intact, although Cartierville Airport itself has been closed and since undergone redevelopment.

 During its operational years, Canadair achieved several aviation firsts; the CL-44D, based on the British Bristol Britannia airliner, was the first design that allowed access by swinging the entire rear fuselage.
 The CL-89 and CL-289 were the first surveillance drones to be put into service in several countries' armed forces.
 The experimental CL-84 was the first VTOL aircraft that rotated the wings to achieve vertical lift-off (tiltwing).
 The CL-215 was the first purpose-designed water bomber.

 History

 Canadair was formally created on 11 November 1944 as a separate entity by the government of Canada.
 Having absorbed the operations of the Canadian Vickers company, it initially operated as a manufacturer of Consolidated PBY "Canso" flying boats on behalf of the Royal Canadian Air Force (RCAF).
 Benjamin W. Franklin became its first president.
 In addition to the PBY contract, a development contract to produce a new variant of the Douglas DC-4 transport was also underway.
 The resulting aircraft, the Canadair DC-4M, which was powered by an arrangement of four British-sourced Rolls-Royce Merlin engines, began production during 1946; it was marketed under the "Northstar" name.

 During the immediate postwar era, Canadair purchased the "work in progress" on the existing Douglas DC-3/C-47 series.
 In 1946, the Electric Boat Company, an American industrial group, bought a controlling interest in the company; shortly thereafter, the two companies merged to form the American company General Dynamics in 1952.
-During 1954, General Dynamics opted to purchase Convair, which had been created by the merger of Consolidated Aircraft and Vultee Aircraft; as a result of this purchase, Canadair was reorganised as Convair's Canadian subsidiary.
+During 1954, General Dynamics opted to purchase Convair, which had been created by the merger of Consolidated Aircraft and Vultee Aircraft; as a result of this purchase, Canadair was reorganized as Convair's Canadian subsidiary.